ProfLehman/adventOfCode2023/README.md

 ## Day 7: Camel Cards (Strings sorting, comparing, looking for patterns)
 1. Part I. Determined poker hand values, sorted by values
 2. Part II.
-Determiend poker hand values with Jokes wild
+Determined poker hand values with Jokes wild
 3. note: likely better approach such as card frequencies and looking for signature of counts ie. 3 2 for fullhouse, 2 2 for two pair etc...

-## Day 8:
+## Day 8: Haunted Wasteland (Graph, Dictionary, Least Common Multiple)
+1. Part I. Create graph using dictionary for node => left, node => right
+2. Part II.
+Determine cycles for when each node visited node ending in Z, then use least common multiple feature of Wolfram Alpha (then Python to automate, thanks CoPilot!) to automate answer

+##